UNITED STATES

 Liquidity and Capital Resources

-Since our inception, we have only generated limited revenue from product sales, no sales from any other sources and have incurred significant operating losses and negative cash flows from our operations.
-We have only commenced commercial sales with the acquisition of BayMedica and have not yet commercialized any of our Product Candidates and we do not expect to generate revenue from sales of any Product Candidates for several years, if at all.
-We have funded our operations to date primarily with proceeds from the sale of our common shares.
+Since our inception, we have incurred significant operating losses, generated limited revenue from product sales, and no sales from any other sources, and have negative cash flows from our operations.
+We have not yet commercialized any of our Product Candidates and we do not expect to generate revenue from sales of any Product Candidates for several years, if at all.
+We have funded our operations to date primarily with proceeds from the sale of our Common Shares.

 The following table summarizes our cash flows for each of the periods presented: